manveru/crystal-flake/README.md

 ## Note

-The `i686` and `darwin` versions aren't tested, since I only have an `x86_64-linux` machine, but in theory the `crystal-bin` packages should work as well as the official release.
+The `darwin` version isn't tested, since I only have an `x86_64-linux` machine, but in theory the `crystal-bin` packages should work as well as the official release.